Verizon to Drop Email Service

 The painful part of any email migration is moving existing messages from your old account to the new one.
 Gmail and FastMail both offer instructions on how to do this.
 You can also use Apple Mail to transfer mail between accounts manually by copying messages from a mailbox in one IMAP account to another mailbox in a different IMAP account.
 We’ve found that such transfers usually work fine for a relatively small number of messages, but trying to do a complete migration that way may require a lot of babysitting, restarting, and verification work.

-Email is a complex topic, so you have questions that you’d like us to cover more in-depth in future articles, let us know in the comments!
+Email is a complex topic, so if you have questions that you’d like us to cover more in-depth in future articles, let us know in the comments!